Amgevita (Adalimumab)

 What Is Amgevita Used For?

 Amgevita contains adalimumab and is a biosimilar medicine that has been assessed to be as safe and effective as the reference product.
-It works by treating inflammation in your body.
+It treats various inflammatory conditions by targeting specific proteins in your immune system.

 Primary Uses

-Amgevita treats these inflammatory conditions: Ankylosing spondylitis, Crohn’s disease (adults and children 6+ years), Enthesitis-related arthritis, Hidradenitis suppurativa (adults and adolescents 12+ years), Polyarticular juvenile idiopathic arthritis, Psoriasis (adults and children 4+ years), Psoriatic arthritis, Rheumatoid arthritis, Ulcerative colitis, and Uveitis.
+Amgevita treats: Ankylosing spondylitis, Crohn's disease (adults and children 6+ years), Enthesitis-related arthritis, Hidradenitis suppurativa (adults and adolescents 12+ years), Polyarticular juvenile idiopathic arthritis, Psoriasis (adults and children 4+ years), Psoriatic arthritis, Rheumatoid arthritis, Ulcerative colitis, and Uveitis.

 Good to know: Amgevita is a biosimilar medicine that provides the same health outcomes as the reference product.